8 Cold-Weather Cruises for Adventure on the High Seas

 Even in June, it never really gets hot in Iceland — the average daily temperature is just 44 to 52 degrees — and cruises that visit during this month have the added bonus of 17 hours of daily sunlight.
 A Reykjavik-to-Reykjavik circumnavigation (or an Iceland-focused itinerary that begins in another European port) lets you easily experience this island nation’s extraordinary glacier-and-volcano landscape and geothermal wonders.

-Two to consider: Windstar’s seven-night “Around Iceland” cruise, roundtrip from Reykjavik aboard the Star Breeze (from $4,599 per person) and Azamara Club Cruises’ 13-night “Iceland Intensive Voyage” from Copenhagen to Dublin aboard the new Azamara Pursuit (from $5,199 per person).
+Two to consider: Windstar’s seven-night “Around Iceland” cruise, roundtrip from Reykjavik, and Azamara’s 10-night “Iceland Intensive Voyage” from Copenhagen to Dublin.

 Booking tip: These cruises are offered sporadically by just a few cruise lines, so plan to book ahead and watch for special promotions that may include free airfare or onboard credits.